-The DIVAprotect option is a utility that collects operational statistics from the DIVA Core system to monitor and maintain the archive's subcomponents (servers, media, drives, tapes, and so on).
+The Analytics App option is a utility that collects operational statistics from the DIVA Core system to monitor and maintain the archive's subcomponents (servers, media, drives, tapes, and so on).
 Analysis of these statistics allows both proactive and reactive maintenance of the DIVA Core system.
-See the DIVA Core DIVAprotect User's Guide for more information.
+See the DIVA Core Analytics App User's Guide for more information.

-DIVA Core OTU (Object Transfer Utility)
+OTU (Object Transfer Utility)

-The OTU (Object Transfer Utility) is an optional feature of the Control GUI providing a drag and drop interface to archive and restore content between DIVA Core and a (supported) Source Server or Destination Server.
-See Appendix A for DIVA Core options and licensing information.
+The Object Transfer Utility is an optional feature of the System Management App providing a drag and drop interface to archive and restore content between DIVA Core and a (supported) Source Server or Destination Server.
+See Appendix A: Core Options and Licensing for detailed information.